Mzhenian/CrispyCrumbsAndroid/README.md

 - **Install the APK**: Download the APK from the releases section and run the app.
 - **Use Android Studio**: Download the entire project, open it in Android Studio, and connect your device via USB or Wi-Fi.
 Make sure ADB debugging is enabled in developer options.
 Then, select the "app" run/debug configuration and click run.

-Once the server is running, follow these steps to connect your Android device:
+Once the (Node.js) server is running, follow these steps to connect your Android device:

-1. Ensure that **both your Android device and the computer running the server** are connected to the same network. **Note:** This network should be open and not restricted to allow communication between the app and the server.
+1. Ensure that **both your Android device and the computer running the server** are connected to the same local network. **Note:** This network should be open and not restricted to allow communication between the app and the server.

 2. Open the Crispy Crumbs app on your Android device.